HeatTransferWarehouse/htw-manager/README.md

-# HTW-Reseller App
+# HTW-Manager App

-HTW App to add, remove, and track reseller and reseller information
+HTW App with misc tools, sales data tools, and more